Giskard-AI/giskard-hub/docs/_sources/hub/guide/compare-evaluations.rst.txt

    :alt: "Compare evaluation runs"
    :width: 800

-First, it shows the key metrics: Correctness and Conformity.
-Next, it presents a table listing the conversations, which can be filtered by results, such as whether the conversations in both evaluations passed or failed the Correctness and/or Conformity metrics.
+First, it shows the success rate - the percentage of conversations that the checks passed in each evaluation.
+It also displays the percentage of each specific check.
+Next, it presents a table listing the conversations, which can be filtered by results, such as whether the conversations in both evaluations passed or failed the checks.

 Clicking on a conversation will show a detailed comparison.